 Sales teams can use these social networks to build themselves as thought experts in their industry.
 Developing an online presence on the social networking sites that their target audiences are on is crucial.

 The responsibility for content marketing no longer rests solely on marketing teams.
 Social selling is dependent on salespeople taking control of the distribution of content while also aligning with marketing teams to create it.

 Social selling is about understanding the why

-The purpose of social selling is not to sell but rather to build relationships through social interaction, networking and engaging with customers.
-Building relationships with your prospects help to develop an understanding of their needs and, in turn, adds value to their customer experience.
+The purpose of social selling is to build relationships through social interaction, networking and engaging with customers.
+Building relationships with your prospects help to develop an understanding of their needs and adds value to their customer experience.

 Social selling affords salespeople with the opportunity to build a greater level of trust and rapport with prospects in a much more accessible way than the traditional sales techniques.
 It allows salespeople to connect with buyers on a human level.

 Build a rapport using content

 Empathy is becoming an increasingly important aspect of the B2B buying process.
 Understanding the human being behind each customer persona can help your business to deliver the best customer experience.